popphp/popcorn/README.md

 RELEASE INFORMATION
 -------------------
-Popcorn PHP REST-Based Micro Framework 3.4.0
+Popcorn PHP REST-Based Micro Framework 3.4.1
-Released February 12, 2021
+Released November 14, 2022

 OVERVIEW
 --------
 Popcorn PHP Micro Framework is a REST-based micro framework.
 It is a component of [Pop PHP Framework](http://www.popphp.org/).
 It is a small component that acts as a layer for [Pop PHP](https://github.com/popphp/popphp) to enforce the REST-based routing rules of a web application.
-It supports PHP 7.3+.
+It supports PHP 7.4+.

 INSTALL
 -------